• Recipes

 How to Make Egg Drop Soup

-A beaten egg added at the end of cooking results in feathery whisps of cooked egged swirling through the soup.
+A beaten egg added at the end of cooking results in feathery whisps of cooked egg swirling through the soup.
 Stir the soup in one direction to evenly distribute the egg and allow it to finish cooking.
 This process keeps the eggy flavor and texture from overwhelming the rest of the dish.

 I like to garnish my egg drop soup with finely chopped green onion for a little color and extra flavor but it’s also plenty tasty without!

-Vegetarian Egg Drop Soup
+Is Egg Drop Soup Gluten Free?

 • Warm and comforting